Evanidus14/Aldrnari-Gamepad-Setup/README.md

 #### Gameplay & Controller Configuration Tutorial/Demo

 I've created a video that may make it easier for you to understand how the controls work as you'll be able to see them in action.
-It is HIGHLY SUGGESTED you sit through the video to properly understand this control scheme.
+It is HIGHLY SUGGESTED you sit through the entire video to properly understand this control scheme.
 I know it's long, but it will help.
-(This video will be updated, for now consider it a work-in-progress.)
+Also, I added on a little clip at the end explaining an important feature for Spellswords that I forgot to add in, so be sure to watch that bit too (This video will be updated, for now consider it a work-in-progress).

 https://youtu.be/GMPVL1EfFv8